jimmyangel/watersheds-data/README.md

     * ```generate-web-layer.sh``` - [Mapshaper](https://mapshaper.org/) script used to generate the geojson file used by the watersheds web tool; must be run after any watershed layer changes
 * ```basedata``` - Folder containing original data sources
 * ```watershedlayers.qgz``` - QGIS project info

+---

+Data herein are derived from U.S. and Oreogn Government datasets and as such they are in the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/)